GoogleCloudPlatform/cloud-bigtable-examples/java/managed-vms/README.md

 1. go to [localhost:8080](localhost:8080)<br />
    Note - you may need to substitute the IP address of your docker container.
+   If you do this in a Kitematic terminal window, it's easier than boot2docker.

 ### Deploying as a managed VM app
 (First build & Run Locally)